Jack Wallace (actor): Personal life

 Wallace was married at least twice.
 At an early age, Wallace married and fathered two children.
 He later married his wife Margot, whom he met on the set of the film Lakeboat.
 They were married until his death in 2020.

 Death

-Wallace died in the late night of April 16, 2020 at his home in Los Angeles, California.
-He long had been in declining health.
+Wallace died of cancer in the late night of April 16, 2020, at his home in Los Angeles, California.